tbh-idk/aviationMode/README.md

 - 👋 Hi, I’m @aviationMode
-- 👀 I’m interested in aviation
+- 👀 I’m interested in aviation (among other stuff)
 <!--
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...